This post may include affiliate links; see our disclosure policy.

 Confession: my weakness when it comes to packaged foods is my favorite protein bars.
 But after reading the ingredients list one day, I decided it was finally time for a homemade version of them!
 After many recipe tests this what I came up with, and I’m obsessed.

 These homemade oatmeal protein bars have ~8 grams of protein per serving with no protein powder.
 The protein comes naturally from almond flour and roasted peanuts, and Medjool dates add sweetness.
-After testing countless variations, this recipe has become my go-to!
 I love that the bars taste like oatmeal cookies but pack actual nutritional value.
 Alex and I try to make a batch as healthy snacks every week—even the kids ask for these instead of store-bought granola bars!

 Simple ingredients that pack a punch